 There are currently no private schools within the boundaries of the LEA.
-However, Private School Invitation to Consult Forms are sent out via certified mail to private schools near our geographic boundaries to give the private schools the opportunity to attend an annual consultation and information meeting.
+However, Private School Invitation to Consult Forms are sent out via ES4PS to private schools near our geographic boundaries and to any private school where students from within our county attend to give the private schools the opportunity to attend an annual consultation and information meeting.
 No private school has ever taken advantage of this opportunity.